meathook-rs

 failurewhat happensdata lost

-SIGKILL / OOM-killleftover segments replayed on next start≤ 1 torn record
+SIGKILL / OOM-killJsonlStore replays leftover segments on the next start≤ 1 torn record

-Task panicsupervisor respawns the pipeline from its factorynone
+Task panicsupervisor rebuilds the pipeline and every tiernone

-Graceful SIGTERMruntime drains every sink stack before exitnone
+Graceful SIGTERMruntime drains every tier and terminal before exitnone

 footprint